phbridge/Grafana_Prometheus_Stats/README.md

 This script will pull the NAT stats from a router (not avalable via SNMP) and display them on a page so that Prometheus can then pull the page and get the latest stats.
 The same script can also be easily modified to pull other stats from a router via CLI.
+It will also pull some QoS Stats as I was troubleshooting it onetime :-)

 # Contacts
 Phil Bridges - phbridge@cisco.com